 Mary is a 2009 Boston Marathon finisher, blogger, the author of 5 books of inspirational poetry and her memoir, "Coming Home: A Memoir of Healing, Hope and Possibility".
 In her memoir, she chronicles her journey from her diagnosis to the finish line of the 2009 Boston Marathon to coming home to her body and her life.

 Mary holds a BS in Public Relations from Boston University and an MSW from Boston College.
-She lives in Chestnut Hill, Massachusetts with her husband of 36 years and their four foot companion, Jamie.
 Mary is enjoying her retirement and delights in running, swimming, fund raising, writing and sharing her inspirational journey.

 Visit Mary's author page on Amazon